BlockPILabs/ent/README.md

 In order to contribute to `ent`, see the [CONTRIBUTING](CONTRIBUTING.md) file for how to go get started.
 If your company or your product is using `ent`, please let us know by adding yourself to the [ent users page](https://github.com/ent/ent/wiki/ent-users).

-For updates, follow us on  X (Twitter) at https://x.com/entgo_io
+For updates, follow us on  X (formerly Twitter) at https://x.com/entgo_io